hegerdes/VSCode-LaTeX-Container/ReadMe.md

 ```

 ## About the Docker image
-There are multiple base images **debian-[bullseye|buster (deprecated)] and ubuntu-[focal|bionic (deprecated)]**.
+There are multiple base images **debian-[bullseye|bookworm] and ubuntu-[focal|jammy]**.
 All these images have **texlive, texlive-latex-extra texlive-lang-english, texlive-luatex, texlive-xetex, texlive-pstricks, texlive-science, latexmk, cm-super, chktex** with additional tools like **git, zsh and pandoc(not in alpine)** installed.
 Every image is available on x86/arm/arm64 architectures.

 The slim images only contain **texlive, texlive-latex-extra, texlive-lang-english, latexmk, cm-super, chktex**
 If you want a minimal image use these, but this might lack common tools/packages.